aunkrig/lfr/README.md

 Minus:

 * Regex <em>compilation</em> performance was not measured and is probably much slower than JUR.
-There is surely a lot of room for optimization in this aera, if someone needs it.
+There is surely a lot of room for optimization in this area, if someone needs it.

 Plus: